The University of Newcastle

 This program has been professionally accredited by the Australian Computer Society.
 Graduates of the Bachelor of Information Technology will be eligible to apply for membership with the Australian Computer Society.

-Available as an additional year (or part-time equivalent) to students based on merit.
+Available as an additional year (or part-time equivalent) to students who meet the entry requirements.
+For more information about the Bachelor of Computing (Honours) degree program.

 Assumed knowledge: Any 2 units of English.